This article explains how High-bandwidth Digital Content Protection (HDCP) operates within a TesiraLUX system.

 System Renewablity Message

 HDCP Pro enabled repeaters will have a System Renewability Message (SRM) engine.
 This engine manages authorization of the repeater to use HDCP Pro functionality.
 Approved projects must receive a SRM updates quarterly.
 When the SRM is active, repeaters act as a proxy to all standard HDCP sources and sinks.
 Pro repeaters will report their device count is 1 and the current level 1 one, regardless of the actual topology.
 This effectively removes all limitations.
 If the engine detects that the SRM is expired or invalid, the the repeater will default back in to standard HDCP 2.2 functionality, enforcing device and level maximums.
 DCP and SRM engines will support remote management and updates, eliminating the need for quarterly onsite visits.
-Any system designed for HDCP Pro should include Internet access for remote SRM updates.
+Any system designed for HDCP Pro should include Internet access for remote SRM updates, otherwise on-site updates are required.